erikvanmechelen/wind/manuscript/77mistakes.md

 For me, certain kinds of suffering are good for us.
 Embracing, instead of ignoring, this suffering will make you miss chances to learn.

-## No. 55 Don't Run from the Truth
+## No. 55 Running from the Truth

 The board position, the relationships, the fact that you have three centers when you once had eight.

 Play the board as it lies.

 Play the position as it is.

+Don't run from the truth.

 ## No. 54 Ignoring Asks